Difference Between GSD and Alsatian

 They come in two kinds, medium and long.
 Alsatians are considered very active dogs in the modern world.
 They are a very fast learner and always curious to know about.
 So they are considered excellent for guard purposes.

-Sometimes they can become very protective about their family and their region.
-If they are not trained and socialized properly, then they can become a nuisance.
+Sometimes they can become very protective of their family and their region.
+They can become a nuisance if they are not trained and socialized properly.

 Alsatians are very obedient to their owners.
 Like a normal dog, it cannot become friends with a stranger.
 It takes some time.